stephanmg/calorimetry/_sources/intro.rst.txt

 If you already have the Metadata Sheet, simply tick **Have additional metadata?** in the top left section of the application, and provide your individual cohorts (possible multiple) as file uploads by clicking on the **Browse...** button, see Figure :ref:`load_own_data_set_dialog`.
+The metadata for all cohorts is recorded conveniently in a single Excel sheet for the whole study.

 Adjust the **Number of data files** value according to your needs.
 Note that typically 2 or 4 cohorts are recorded per indirect calorimetry experiment.

 .. _load_own_data_set_dialog: